 Oct.
 18, 2014

 Physical exam.
-Your doctor will feel (palpate) your penis when it's not erect, to identify the location and amount of scar tissue you have.
-He or she may also measure the length of your penis.
+Your doctor will feel (palpate) your penis when it's not erect, to identify the location and amount of scar tissue.
+He or she might also measure the length of your penis.
 If the condition continues to worsen, this initial measurement helps determine whether the penis has shortened.

 - Peyronie's disease.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://kidney.niddk.nih.gov/kudiseases/pubs/peyronie.
-Accessed May 31, 2011.
+Accessed May 11, 2014.

-- Brant WO, et al. Surgical management of Peyronie's disease. http://www.uptodate.com/home/index.html.
-Accessed May 23, 2011.
+- Brandt WO, et al. Surgical management of Peyronie's disease. http://www.uptodate.com/home.
+Accessed May 11, 2014.

 - Golden AK.
 Decision Support System.
 Mayo Clinic, Rochester, Minn.
 April 23, 2014.